JohanPy/FolderCast/README.md

 *   **💧 Waterfall Config**:
     *   Detects `podcast.json` in the folder for feed metadata.
     *   Detects `cover.jpg` for channel artwork.
+*   **🖼️ Image Support**: Configurable thumbnail URL for each feed.
+*   **📝 Metadata Editor**: Customize podcast title, description, and author directly from the dashboard.
 *   **🚀 Recursive Scanning**: Option to include subfolders in the feed (default: flattened).

 ## 🛠️ Installation